feuster/lirc_remote_conf_files/README.md

-# lirc_remote_conf_files
+# TechniSat RC5 LIRC Remote Config Files
-Premade remote configure files for TechniSat RC5 IR codes for use with LIRC
+Premade remote config files for TechniSat RC5 IR based codes for use with LIRC